Buenos Aires | Taxi to a Tango

 The Tango is the natural pulse of Buenos Aires.

-[Leopoldo Marechal (1900-1970) Argentine writer]
+Leopoldo Marechal (1900-1970) Argentine writer

 First, a little background: Everywhere you go in the city, there’s evidence of tango.

-The couple above has been dancing the tango for tourists in San Telmo for so long that their photo is on the Wikipedia page for “Argentine tango.”
+The couple above has been dancing tango for tourists in San Telmo for so long that their photo is on the Wikipedia page for “Argentine tango.”
 (Obviously, I’m not the only one who took advantage of that photo op!)

 Tango music was born in the late 19th century, in the Buenos Aires neighborhood of La Boca.
 From the melting pot of immigrants came an amalgamation of musical styles resulting in the passionate, theatrical tango.

-There are even places where one can have their photograph taken with a “real” tango dancer.
+There’s even places where one can have their photograph taken with a “real” tango dancer.

 Norberto Dorantes watercolor, http://norbertodorantes.blogspot.com.ar

-I had dinner in a neighborhood café and then hopped in a taxi.
-When I told the driver where I was going, he insisted there was a far superior milonga elsewhere.
-So, spontaneously, I agreed to let him take me there.
+When I told him where I was going, the taxi driver argued that he had a far superior milonga for me than Confiteria La Ideal, so, spontaneously, I agreed to let him take me there.
 (The whole conversation was in Spanish, which I don’t speak, but I understood the gist.)

-He dropped me off at Café de Los Angelitos.
+He dropped me off at Café de los Angelitos.

-I had no idea what to expect, obviously, so when I walked through the door into, by all appearances, an ordinary restaurant, I thought, “Where’s the milonga?
+I had no idea what to expect, obviously, so when I walked through the door into, by all appearances, an ordinary restaurant, I thought,”Where’s the milonga?
 Tango anyone?”

 Before I knew what was happening, I was seated at a table, asked for my credit card, and a glass of wine was placed in front of me.
-Something was said about a ride back to my hotel.
+Something was even said about a ride back to my hotel.

 “No problem, just pay for the show.
-Still includes the trip back to your hotel.”
+Still includes ride back to your hotel.”
+What does that mean??

 “Are you sure this isn’t a show just for tourists?”